Discover the seaside Mossel Bay and its surroundings (Part 1)

 Go on, read further.

 Being the Small Town Matters woman, it’s rather embarrassing to say that if a town doesn’t feature in some exclusive travel magazine or plastered all over my social media platforms, it simply goes unnoticed.
 Probably why Mossel Bay never quite stood out for me when planning my small town adventures.
 It’s weird, isn’t it?
 That a town situated along the famous Garden Route is merely seen as just another town.
-Where some people live, close to the sea and only recognised as a pit-stop destination.
+Where some people live, close to the sea and only recognized as a pit-stop destination.

 And with it only being a throw stone away from Cape Town (384 kilometers), Mossel Bay is living life slowly.
 So slowly that I was unaware it’s the Point of Human Origins, has the finest adrenaline activities around, tons of unspoiled beaches and lagoons and, undoubtedly the best little finds that can’t be replicated anywhere else.